- Interaction with ILCA

 You might want to organize a joint event with a neighbouring District or organize training camps at a club in another district.

 In regions where there are several District Laser Associations within a substantial area, ILCA may establish a Region.
 A Region is responsible for co-ordinating inter-District activities and events such as regional championships or Cup series.
 A Region also represents its member Districts at the ILCA World Council Meeting and may put forward any collective ideas, requests or issues for discussion.
-Currently, ILCA has established the Regions of Central and South America, North America, Asia Pacific and Europe
+Currently, ILCA has established the Regions of Central and South America, North America, Asia, Oceania, Africa and Europe.

 Depending on the size of your district, the amount of work generated can range from a couple of hours a week to almost a full-time job.
 How many people are involved in doing this work depends not only on the size of your membership but also on the availability of skills, time and interest.
 If you can or need to delegate tasks, that’s fine.
 The important thing to remember is to be a leader and get other members involved in all activities.